DataDog/integrations-core/marathon/README.md

 ## Setup
 ### Installation

-The Marathon check is packaged with the Agent, so simply [install the Agent][1] on your Marathon master.
+The Marathon check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Marathon master.

 ### Configuration